 EVAN, DUSTIN & PAUL'S RESENTENCING UPDATE (Timeline Unknown)

-SCOTUS’s refusal to consider—and correct—the legal errors that led to unjust convictions and sentences of four decorated veterans means that Nick will be retried (in June 2018) and Dustin, Evan, and Paul will be resentenced sometime after that, likely later in the summer.
+SCOTUS’s refusal to consider—and correct—the legal errors that led to unjust convictions and sentences of four decorated veterans means that Nick will be tried a third time (in October 2018) and Dustin, Evan, and Paul will be resentenced sometime after that.
 Although the date for the resentencing has not yet been set, Dustin, Evan, and Paul’s legal teams are currently hard at work putting together sentencing packages.
 A key element of their submissions will be letters—from family, friends, fellow soldiers, former teammates, anyone who knows the stellar characters of these men.
 If you know them and would like to help, please contact us at email@example.com for more details.
-Please note that letters are needed ASAP, but no later than the end of July 2018.

 SCOTUS DECISION UPDATE (MAY 14, 2018):

 After the D.C.
 Circuit Court of Appeals failed to deliver true justice for all four men of Raven 23, the men asked the Supreme Court of the United States to take their case.
 We were hopeful that SCOTUS would intervene on the jurisdiction and venue issues, with the result being to free all four men or, at minimum, also order a new trial for Dustin, Evan, and Paul.
 Unfortunately, SCOTUS denied the petition.
 What this means, legally, for Dustin, Evan, and Paul is that their convictions are now final (except the one conviction of Evan’s which was overturned), and they will be resentenced.
 Although their fight to clear their names is not over, they face a long road, and the D.C.
 Circuit's decision makes it even harder for them to receive relief in the courts.
 Presidential intervention may be the most viable option for restoring their families.